Man killed in confrontation with Caroline deputies

 Deputies responded to a "verbal domestic call" on Long Branch Road at about 8:30 Thursday night.

-"When law enforcement responded they encountered a male subject with a firearm," Virginia State Police Sgt.
-Steve Vick said in a press release.
-"The subject was subsequently shot by a Caroline County Sheriff’s Deputy."
+"When deputies responded, they found William D. Fisher, 49, of Woodford, Va., in an outbuilding on the property.
+Fisher was armed with a handgun and made continuous verbal threats to harm himself and the deputies," Virginia State Police Sgt.
+Steve Vick wrote in a press release.
+"Fisher refused to comply with deputies’ commands to drop the weapon and was subsequently shot by a Caroline County Sheriff’s Deputy."

-The man was pronounced dead at the scene and no law enforcement was injured.
+Fisher died at the scene.
+No law enforcement was injured.

+Mary Payne, Fisher’s sister-in-law and neighbor, said Fisher’s wife called 911 after the couple got into an argument.

+She said Fisher’s wife and his mother-in-law were watching the encounter with deputies from their home.

 At the request of Caroline County Sheriff Tony Lippa, the Virginia State Police Bureau of Criminal Investigation’s Richmond Field Office is investigating the incident.